Strategic Analysis

 Fig Analysis

-Revenue dropped 12% — 70% driven by volume decline in Enterprise segment, 20% by pricing pressure in APAC, 10% by mix shift toward lower-ACV products
+Revenue dropped 12% — 70% driven by volume decline in Enterprise segment, 20% by pricing pressure in APAC, 10% by mix shift toward lower-value products

-Each algorithm is purpose-built for a specific class of business question.
-Fig selects and chains them automatically based on what you ask.
+Each analysis type is purpose-built for a specific kind of business question.
+Fig selects the right one — or chains several together — automatically based on what you ask.

 Concentration Analysis